ibarot1981/PDFInvExtractor/readme.txt

 > Edit InvoiceLoader.bat and modify the directory path where the project files are kept

+> Edit .env file for output file directory to check for fetching .cssv files for upload into grist

 > close all command windows and open a new one and navigate to PDFInvExtractor folder

 > Run InvoiceLoader.bat.